zarr-developers/governance/AFFILIATED_PROJECT_GOVERNANCE.md

-All Affiliated Software Projects must adhere to the Zarr Project's [Code of Conduct](https://github.com/zarr-developers/.github/blob/main/CODE_OF_CONDUCT.md), which is a requirement for NumFocus fiscal sponsorship.
+All Affiliated Software Projects must adhere to the Zarr Project's [Code of Conduct](https://github.com/zarr-developers/.github/blob/main/CODE_OF_CONDUCT.md), which is a requirement for NumFOCUS fiscal sponsorship.

 ## License and Attribution